greenelab/deep-review/sections/06_discussion.md

 ### Hardware limitations and scaling

-Efficiently scaling deep learning is challenging, and there is a high computational cost (e.g. time, memory, energy) associated with training neural networks and using them for classification.
+Efficiently scaling deep learning is challenging, and there is a high computational cost (e.g. time, memory, and energy) associated with training neural networks and using them to make predictions.
 This is one of the reasons why neural networks have only recently found widespread use [@tag:Schmidhuber2014_dnn_overview].